Gold Resource (NYSEAMERICAN:GORO) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a research note released on Saturday.
+StockNews.com started coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a research note released on Friday.
 The brokerage issued a sell rating on the basic materials company’s stock.

-Separately, HC Wainwright lowered their target price on Gold Resource from $3.25 to $1.75 and set a buy rating for the company in a research note on Tuesday, November 7th.
+Separately, HC Wainwright cut their target price on shares of Gold Resource from $3.25 to $1.75 and set a buy rating on the stock in a report on Tuesday, November 7th.

-Gold Resource (NYSEAMERICAN:GORO – Get Free Report) last announced its quarterly earnings results on Monday, November 6th.
-The basic materials company reported $0.05 EPS for the quarter.
-The company had revenue of $45.42 million during the quarter.
-Gold Resource had a negative return on equity of 15.15% and a negative net margin of 14.91%.
-As a group, sell-side analysts expect that Gold Resource will post -0.09 earnings per share for the current fiscal year.
+Gold Resource (NYSEAMERICAN:GORO – Get Free Report) last announced its quarterly earnings data on Monday, November 6th.
+The basic materials company reported $0.05 earnings per share for the quarter.
+Gold Resource had a negative net margin of 14.91% and a negative return on equity of 15.15%.
+The business had revenue of $45.42 million for the quarter.
+As a group, equities analysts anticipate that Gold Resource will post -0.09 EPS for the current fiscal year.

-A number of large investors have recently bought and sold shares of GORO.
-JPMorgan Chase & Co. increased its stake in Gold Resource by 57.9% during the 1st quarter.
-JPMorgan Chase & Co. now owns 76,359 shares of the basic materials company’s stock worth $171,000 after purchasing an additional 27,989 shares in the last quarter.
-Bank of New York Mellon Corp increased its stake in Gold Resource by 59.1% during the 1st quarter.
-Bank of New York Mellon Corp now owns 282,877 shares of the basic materials company’s stock worth $634,000 after purchasing an additional 105,048 shares in the last quarter.
-Vanguard Group Inc. increased its stake in Gold Resource by 22.6% during the 1st quarter.
-Vanguard Group Inc. now owns 4,054,741 shares of the basic materials company’s stock worth $9,083,000 after purchasing an additional 746,896 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in Gold Resource by 89.3% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 48,406 shares of the basic materials company’s stock worth $109,000 after acquiring an additional 22,830 shares during the last quarter.
-Finally, Northern Trust Corp boosted its position in Gold Resource by 11.3% during the 1st quarter.
-Northern Trust Corp now owns 190,511 shares of the basic materials company’s stock worth $427,000 after acquiring an additional 19,296 shares during the last quarter.
-22.61% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. raised its holdings in shares of Gold Resource by 22.6% during the first quarter.
+Vanguard Group Inc. now owns 4,054,741 shares of the basic materials company’s stock worth $9,083,000 after acquiring an additional 746,896 shares during the period.
+Mirae Asset Global Investments Co.
+Ltd. raised its holdings in shares of Gold Resource by 1.3% during the third quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 2,204,294 shares of the basic materials company’s stock worth $943,000 after acquiring an additional 27,603 shares during the period.
+Renaissance Technologies LLC raised its holdings in shares of Gold Resource by 1.8% during the first quarter.
+Renaissance Technologies LLC now owns 1,514,024 shares of the basic materials company’s stock worth $1,590,000 after acquiring an additional 26,734 shares during the period.
+Jane Street Group LLC raised its holdings in shares of Gold Resource by 1,039.2% during the first quarter.
+Jane Street Group LLC now owns 636,688 shares of the basic materials company’s stock worth $669,000 after acquiring an additional 580,797 shares during the period.
+Finally, Susquehanna International Group LLP raised its holdings in shares of Gold Resource by 110.5% during the fourth quarter.
+Susquehanna International Group LLP now owns 347,090 shares of the basic materials company’s stock worth $531,000 after acquiring an additional 182,223 shares during the period.
+22.61% of the stock is currently owned by institutional investors and hedge funds.

 Gold Resource Company Profile